rupomhasan/Cloth-Shop/README.md

 ### 5. DetailsPage

 Enhances user exprience by providing detailed information about products.User can details from the homepage or store page.Also related products are displayed in bottom.

+### 6. Shop

+Displays cloth for women and men.Clicking 'men' will shows en products or cloth.sidebar filters by category showing available product.